WebAssembly/spec/spectec/test-prose/TEST.md

 5. Return [ma] :: ma'*.

 instexport fa* ga* ta* ma* (EXPORT name externidx)
-1. If externidx is FUNC, then:
+1. If externidx is some FUNC, then:
   a.
 Let (FUNC x) be externidx.
   b.
 Return { NAME: name; ADDR: (FUNC fa*[x]) }.
-2. If externidx is GLOBAL, then:
+2. If externidx is some GLOBAL, then:
   a.
 Let (GLOBAL x) be externidx.
   b.
 Return { NAME: name; ADDR: (GLOBAL ga*[x]) }.
-3. If externidx is TABLE, then:
+3. If externidx is some TABLE, then:
   a.
 Let (TABLE x) be externidx.
   b.
 Return { NAME: name; ADDR: (TABLE ta*[x]) }.
-4. Assert: Due to validation, externidx is MEM.
+4. Assert: Due to validation, externidx is some MEM.
 5. Let (MEM x) be externidx.
 6. Return { NAME: name; ADDR: (MEM ma*[x]) }.